 Children aged four to 13 should aim to drink approximately six to eight glasses of fluid a day, with younger children having smaller drinks more often.
 Water is great as it's not harmful to teeth, but other drinks such as semi-skimmed milk, or a small (150ml) glass of unsweetened fruit juice (which counts as one of your 5-a-day) can also be included.
 During hot weather and after vigorous activity, it's a good idea to have a couple of extra glasses of water to stay hydrated.

 It's important for children to keep hydrated, and while stopping play to replenish fluid might not be top of their list of priorities, it's good to remind them that having a drink helps to keep them healthy enough to play.
 This is especially true for young children, who don’t always recognise the early stages of thirst, making them vulnerable to dehydration, particularly when they are playing sport or during warm weather, both of which can drive up their body fluid losses.
 Even mild dehydration can cause tiredness, headaches and lack of concentration.

 What are good snacks for exercise?

-Having a snack within an hour or so after exercise can help replenish energy, and also helps with muscle strength and repair, and replace any mineral salts lost through sweating.
-Special sports foods are not needed – simply a sandwich with a protein filling such as tuna or peanut butter on toast, a piece of fruit and a yogurt is enough to provide a good balance of nutrients and not just empty calories.
+Having a snack within an hour or so after exercise can help replenish energy, and also helps with muscle strength and repair.
+It can also help replace any mineral salts lost through sweating.
+Special sports foods are not needed – a sandwich with a protein-rich filling such as tuna or peanut butter on toast or a piece of fruit and a yogurt is enough to provide a good balance of nutrients and not just empty calories.
 In general, simply following the advice in our healthy eating for kids guide for meals and snacks – providing a range of wholegrain starchy carbohydrates, protein foods and fruits and vegetables, along with dairy foods to provide calcium – will meet all the requirements of a recreational level of physical activity.
-Provided children are growing and a healthy weight is maintained, it’s likely that nutritional needs are being met.
+Provided children are growing and a healthy weight is maintained, it's likely that nutritional needs are being met.